TALXIS/docs/src/en/user-guide/model-driven-apps/business-process/sales/create-and-manage-quote.md

 ![Accept quote from dialog](/.attachments/ModelDrivenAppUserGuide/acceptQuoteDialog.png)

 ## Redraft a quote
-If you want to edit a quote but have already accepted it, you can unlock it using the **Redraft** button
+If you want to edit a quote but have already accepted it, you can unlock it using the **Redraft** button.

 **Redraft button on the quote form**